devnand-47/SentinelX/README.md

 ### 🛡️ About The Project
 **SentinelX** is an advanced, asynchronous Discord security bot designed to protect communities from "Nuking" attempts, Raids, and malicious admins.
+⚠️ Disclaimer
+This tool is for defensive purposes only.
+It is designed to protect communities.
+The developer (Dev_Nand) is not responsible for misuse of the source code.

 Unlike standard bots, SentinelX uses **heuristic monitoring** of the Audit Log.
 If an administrator begins banning members too quickly (e.g., 5 bans in 10 seconds), the bot instantly identifies this as a "Nuke Attempt" and strips their permissions.